 Blair is, like Laurie, loyal to Alex.
 However, in this case it's accompanied by something of a passiveness when it comes to doing whatever is necessary.
 Blair feels comfortable not being the brains of the operation and has no ambitions of becoming so.
 While they may have their own ideas as to how to solve the current problem, they'll go through with whatever's chosen by Alex without much whining on their part.
-However, he is to whom Alex is most likely to implicitly entrust authority over their support team
+However, they are to whom Alex is most likely to clearly entrust authority over their eventual support team.

 The Smart Guy

 Next up is Sam.
 In many ways, Sam is the polar opposite of Blair the way Laurie is of Alex.
 While Blair goes straight for the enemy, Sam keeps their distance, instead preferring to pound the enemy out of mooks' range.
 When not combat-focused, Sam is the analyst, the scientist, the hacker and/or the Mission Control of the other four.
 If they needed to break into a house, while Blair would kick the door off its hinges, Sam would pick the lock.

 Necessity for Sam is to have a keen and analytical mind.
 It's Sam who provides the reader with information on the world and its rules and it's Sam who's called on to figure out the mysterious tracks left behind by the enemy.
 Sam's primary tool is their brain and they frequently achieve Awesomeness by Analysis.
 They're the second most likely member of the crew to be left behind when the others go to combat (the honor of being the first belongs to the Chick), but remain help nevertheless.
 Sam observes enemy movements, opens doors and hacks the systems.
 They use subterfuge, sneaking and trickery against others' brute force.
 Long story short, Sam's main weapon is information.